 - Quick Drying Adhesive

-How to make resin rings with a bought mold
+How to make resin rings with a resin mold

 In this DIY guide to making resin rings with a bought mold, you will learn all the steps to get your first Resin jewelry piece.